 shall be forwarded to the district secretary within 60 days after the

-convention and will then be received by the district trustees at their next
+convention and will then be reviewed by the district board at their next

 |While it is a club that hosts the convention, they

-a matter for the district board of trustees to deal with.
+a matter for the district board to decide.
 It is not expected

 that a convention would end in a loss but if this is the case it would then be for

-the district board of trustees to accept this as a loss to the district
+the district board to accept this as a loss to the district account.

 |Where there is a surplus arising from the convention

-the district trustees will decide on how this will be distributed at the time of
+the district board will decide on how this will be distributed at the time of

 |The format for conventions is usually reasonably